-4.2.2 Fuel Transfer Canal/Spent Fuel Poul Cleanup System
+4.2.2 Fuel Transfer Canal/Spent Fuel Pool Cleanup System

 The fuel transfer canal/spent fuel pool cleanup system processes water through the DWC ion exchanger K-2 or SDS.
-The water in the pools will be maintained by this system at .01 to .02 $\mu$ Ci/ml of cesium-137.
-This is significantly lower concentrations than water processed by SDS.
-The analysis provided in the SDS TER Reference 4 therefore bounds the doses possible from this system.
+The water in the pools will be maintained by this system at .01 to .02 μ Ci/ml of equivalent cesium-137, excluding antimony.
+A flowpath to EPICOR II via the RCBT's is provided to remove Sb-125 in the event that high Sb-125 levels are encountered.
+These are significantly lower concentrations than water processed by SDS.
+The analysis provided in Section 4.2.1 for normal dose rates from the reactor vessel cleanup system bounds the dose rates from the fuel transfer canal/spent fuel pool cleanup system during normal operation.